Welsh National Opera

 Welsh National Opera (WNO; Opera Cenedlaethol Cymru) is an opera company based in Cardiff, Wales.
-WNO gave its first performances in 1946.
-The company began as a mainly amateur body and transformed into an all-professional ensemble by 1973.
-In its early days, the company gave a single week's annual season in Cardiff, gradually extending its schedule to become an all-year-round operation, with its own salaried chorus and orchestra.
+The company presents eight operas a year in about 120 domestic and international performances.
 It has been described by The New York Times as "one of the finest operatic ensembles in Europe".

+Launched in 1946 as a mainly amateur body, WNO had become an all-professional ensemble by 1973.
+Its season has grown from a single week of performances in Cardiff to a year-round operation with its own salaried chorus and orchestra.
+In 2004, the company moved to its first permanent headquarters, in the new Wales Millennium Centre, Cardiff Bay.

-For most of its existence the company lacked a permanent base in Cardiff, but in 2004 it moved into the new Wales Millennium Centre, Cardiff Bay.
-The company tours nationally and internationally, giving more than 120 performances annually, with a repertoire of eight operas each year, to a combined audience of more than 150,000 people.
-Its most frequent venues other than Cardiff are Llandudno in Wales and Bristol, Birmingham, Liverpool, Milton Keynes, Oxford, Plymouth, and Southampton in England.
+Besides Cardiff, the company most frequently performs in Llandudno in Wales and Bristol, Birmingham, Liverpool, Milton Keynes, Oxford, Plymouth, and Southampton in England.

 Singers who have been associated with the company include Geraint Evans, Thomas Allen, Anne Evans, and Bryn Terfel.
 Guest artists from other countries have included Joan Hammond, Tito Gobbi and Elisabeth Söderström.
-Among the conductors have been Sir Charles Mackerras, Reginald Goodall, James Levine and Pierre Boulez.
-The company has been led by Aidan Lang as its General Director since 2019.
+Its conductors have included Sir Charles Mackerras, Reginald Goodall, James Levine and Pierre Boulez.
+The company has been led by Sarah Crabtree and Adele Thomas since January 2025 as co-CEOs / General Directors.